johnwcowan/r7rs-work/FuturesCowan.md

 Changes the quantum of *future* to *quantum*.
 It is an error if *quantum* is not a non-negative real number.
 A value of zero selects the smallest quantum supported by the implementation.
+If the implementation doesn't support changing the quantum, this procedure has no effect.
 Returns an unspecified value.

 If *future* cannot set its quantum, this procedure has no effect, since the correctness